Cerioporus squamosus

 Cerioporus squamosus, synonym Polyporus squamosus, is a basidiomycete bracket fungus, with common names including dryad's saddle and pheasant's back mushroom.
-It has a widespread distribution, being found in Australia, Eurasia, and North America, and it causes a white rot in the heartwood of living and dead hardwood trees.
+It has a widespread distribution, being found in Eurasia and North America.
+It causes a white rot in the heartwood of living and dead hardwood trees.

 Taxonomy

 The species was first described scientifically by British botanist William Hudson in 1778, who named it Boletus squamosus.
 It was given its current name in 1886 by Lucien Quélet but is still widely known by the Elias Magnus Fries name Polyporus squamosus.

 Etymology

 Squamosus comes from the Latin squamosus meaning covered with scales or scaly, referring to the signature dark brown scales found on the mushroom's cap.

 The name "dryad's saddle" refers to creatures in Greek mythology called dryads who could conceivably sit and rest on this mushroom, whereas the pheasant's back analogy derives from the pattern of colors on the bracket matching that of a pheasant's back.